Intervention Services

 Many people who suffer from anxiety or panic disorders often use alcohol or drugs to self-medicate and numb themselves.
 Little do they realize they are creating a whole new set of problems for themselves.

 One of the biggest risks of a dual diagnosis is that either the mental illness or the substance abuse will be overlooked.
-Because of the situation, they find themselves in, they may not realize the problem they have is severe.
+Because of the situation, they find themselves in they may not realize the problem they have is severe.
 Overlooking one or the other can be devastating.
 Without treatment one or both disorders can get out of control rather easily.
 The risk of having both a mental illness as well as a substance abuse problem is that neither of them will receive the treatment they need, leaving the patient in worse shape than ever before.

 While parallel treatment seems like a logical solution, it is rather ineffective.
 It can be difficult to determine which symptoms are associated with which problem.
 Now doctors recommend taking an integrative approach.
 Instead of having a team develop a treatment plan for the mental illness and a different team develop a treatment plan for the substance abuse, one team will take care of both disorders at the same time.
 With this type of treatment, one team will be able to observe and make adjustments to the treatment plan, It allows for a more complete treatment program that is more effective and has a better success rate.
 Having one treatment team also eliminates any miscommunication between doctors that could disrupt the treatment plan.